axbjos/inet4031-module12-puppet/README.md

-# INET 4031 Module 12
+# INET 4031 Module 11

 ## Puppet Configuration Management

-Assignment directions and help for Module 12.
+Assignment directions and help for Module 11.

-Please view the Assignment 12 directions by clicking on "Wiki" above.
+Please view the Lab 11 directions by clicking on "Wiki" above.